-Deductible - The amount you must pay for prescriptions before our plan pays.
+Deductible - If applicable, the amount you must pay for prescriptions before our plan pays.

 DESI - Drug Efficacy Study Implementation (DESI) review.
 Drugs entering the market between 1938 and 1962 that were approved for safety but not effectiveness are referred to as "DESI drugs."